TomConlin/StarBash/README.md

     5146

-what are the min and max indensity?
+what are the min and max intensity?

     IMIN=$(cut -f3 stars.tab | sort -n | head -n1)